 Fundamental sessions available

 Elearning Fundamental Training sessions are 1.5 hour meetings, and are open to all WMU instructors.

-Elearning Training sessions are held in 3414 Ellsworth at 3 p.m.
+Elearning Training sessions are held at 3-4:30 pm.

 This is a 3.5 hour training.
 We will cover the same topics listed in the shorter Fundamentals session.
 The extension topics will provide more time for hands on training for creating recorded lectures and setting up your grade book.